Ensure you fulfil your Health and Safety obligations in your school by following the correct

 Short-sighted policymaking that does not optimise protection at school will have a negative impact on the future of all members of society.

-This webinar challenges the Governments position (and Public Health England standards) as inadequate and ineffective against enveloped viruses and looks at what other options should be considered.
+This webinar challenges the Governments position (and Public Health England standards) as inadequate and ineffective against enveloped viruses and looks at what other options should be considered to ensure, as an education professional you fulfil your statutory Health and Safety obligations.
+These include mask, testing and cleaning protocols as well as solutions and technologies being used elsewhere in the world.

 By the end of the webinar, you will: